Intrauterine Device (IUD)

 - It can be uncomfortable when the IUD is put in, but painkillers can help.

-- It may not be suitable if you've had previous pelvic infections.
+- It may not be suitable if you have had previous pelvic infections.

-- It doesn't protect against sexually transmitted infections (STIs), so you may need to use condoms as well.
+- It does not protect against sexually transmitted infections (STIs), so you may need to use condoms as well.

 How it works